ydutertre/myvario/USAGE.md

 need to restart the app for the setting to become effective - on app start, the app will search for and connect to any nearby ActiveLook glasses waiting for connection.

+### VectorVario

+Instead of using the watch internal sensors, you can choose to use a Vector Vario variometer data as well as wind (speed and direction).
+To do so, enable the setting under General, and restart the app.
+On app start, the app will search for and connect to any nearby VectorVario waiting for connection.

 ## Views

 My Vario offers multiple different views which can be navigated using UP/DOWN buttons or swiping up or down on touchscreen devices.